Coronavirus (Covid-19) Planning, Building Control and Land Charges Information

-Site Notices are now being displayed.
+Site Notices are being displayed.
 Site visits are being undertaken where the layout of the site enables the site visit to be undertaken externally and in a way that ensures that all social distancing guidelines can be adhered to.
-Agents and or/ applicants will be contacted before a site visit is undertaken to ensure that the site visit can take place safely.
-Site visits that require internal access are likely to be postponed until further notice and we will request an extension of time for the determination of the application in those circumstances.
+Agents and or/ applicants will normally be contacted before a site visit is undertaken to ensure that the site visit can take place safely.
+Site visits that require internal access will generally take place where safe to do so and subject to use of appropriate PPE.
+If not considered safe they are likely to be postponed until further notice and we will request an extension of time for the determination of the application in those circumstances.

 Applications may take longer

 It is likely that there will be some delays as we remain working under very different circumstances.
 If we are unable to fulfill statutory consultation requirements we will have to delay making a decision.
 We will not be able to make a decision on the planning application until the consultation is completed.